Michigan Court Records

 Examples of high court misdemeanors include:

-Other misdemeanor cases include traffic and non-traffic misdemeanor cases.
-Example of these include;
+Other misdemeanor cases fall into two categories: traffic-related and non-traffic offenses.
+Examples of these include:

 - Prostitution